-- 6 Configure the new data storage location. - For more information about configuring the NIFS or SMB/CIFS or primary/SAN secondary storage locations, see "Configuring Secondary Storage" on page 63. - 7 Click Save to save the changes and configure the new secondary storage location. - 8 Manually copy the files from the old secondary storage location to the new secondary storage location. - 9 After copying the files, select Copy Done to start data storage at the new location.
+6 Configure the new data storage location.

+For more information about configuring the NIFS or SMB/CIFS or primary/SAN secondary storage locations, see "Configuring Secondary Storage" on page 64.

+- 7 Click Save to save the changes and configure the new secondary storage location. - 8 Manually copy the files from the old secondary storage location to the new secondary storage location. - 9 After copying the files, select Copy Done to start data storage at the new location.

-6.3 Configuring Disk Space Usage
+Configuring Disk Space Usage

-If secondary storage is enabled, Sentinel copies the data to the secondary storage location after two days, and a local copy remains until space is available.
+If secondary storage is enabled, Sentinel copies the event data to the secondary storage location after two days, and a local copy remains on the primary storage until the free space on the local storage needed for storing newer event data.

 Sentinel moves the raw data to the secondary storage location after approximately one hour.